Jigsaw’s Covid-19 Response Statement

 Yes, as long as the person in the household who is self-isolating is not symptomatic.
 For example, if a brother/sister has been sent home from school and has been asked to self-isolate for 10 days due to someone in their bubble testing positive, then your son/daughter can continue to attend Jigsaw.
 If, however, anyone in the household becomes symptomatic then your son/daughter must self-isolate for 10 days.

 No – currently there are no offsite trips being arranged for learners.

 Yes and generally only within their actual class.
 Social distancing is maintained wherever possible but it is important that pupils are afforded the opportunity to interact within a group learning setting as well as on an individual basis.

-We are provided with a limited number of kits only and they are intended to be used where it would otherwise be impossible or prohibitively difficult to access a test through the usual channels, ie. where someone has a barrier to access normal testing.
+We are provided with a limited number of PCR Home Testing Kits only and they are intended to be used where it would otherwise be impossible or prohibitively difficult to access a test through the usual channels, ie. where someone has a barrier to access normal testing.